aptech/docs/docs/CR-plotArea.rst

 Format
 ----------------
-.. function:: plotArea(myPlot, x, y)plotArea(x, y)plotArea(myPlot, x, y, base)plotArea(x, y, base)
+.. function:: plotArea([myPlot, ]x, y[, base])

-    :param myPlot:
+    :param myPlot: Optional argument, a :class:`plotControl` structure
-    :type myPlot: A plotControl structure
+    :type myPlot: struct

     :param x:  The X values for a particular line.
     :type x: Nx1 matrix

     :param y: Each column contains the Y values for a particular line.
-If y contains more than one column, each column will be stacked on top of the previous column.
+If *y* contains more than one column, each column will be stacked on top of the previous column.
     :type y: Nx1 or NxM matrix

-    :param base:  The height for the base of the area plot.
-The default value is zero. plotArea does not yet support a vector input for base.
+    :param base: Optional argument, the height for the base of the area plot.
+The default value is zero.
+        :func:`plotArea` does not yet support a vector input for base.
-    :type base: Scalar optional argument
+    :type base: scalar

 Examples
 ----------------